 Commonly called America’s Second War of Independence, the War of 1812 was a major conflict with Great Britain in the early years of the nineteenth century.
-Unlike the American Revolution, the causes of the War of 1812 were far more economically and politically motivated rather than idealistic.
+Unlike the American Revolution, the causes of the War of 1812 were far more economically and politically motivated than idealistic.

 The British, confident that the American experiment in democracy was doomed to failure, continued to harass American merchantmen and impress American seamen.
-Desperate for sailors to man their warships, British captains increasingly boarded American ships and “impressed”, or forced, sailors into service, claiming that the merchant seamen were deserters from the Royal Navy.
+Desperate for sailors to man their warships, British captains increasingly boarded American ships and “impressed” or forced sailors into service, claiming that the merchant seamen were deserters from the Royal Navy.
 In the meantime, British agents in North America supported insurrections by Native American tribes against the United States government in the Old Northwest.
-America’s efforts to preserve its neutral rights by stopping all trade with the warring powers had no effect, other than to hurt the U.S. economy.
+America’s efforts to preserve its neutral rights by stopping all trade with the warring powers had no effect other than to hurt the U.S. economy.

-At the same time, the American alliance with the French, dating back to the American Revolution was beginning to unravel.
+At the same time, the American alliance with the French, dating back to the American Revolution, was beginning to unravel.
 The first forts built in the United States, beginning in the 1790s, were designed and overseen by French military engineers.
 However, with the French Revolution and the United States’ neutral stance, the alliance was soon tossed aside.
 Attacks by the French on American shipping led to an undeclared naval war from 1798 to 1801, known as the Quasi-War.
-When war between Britain and France started up again in 1803, Britain forbade neutrals, including the United States, from trading with France and her allies.
+When war between Britain and France started again in 1803, Britain forbade neutrals, including the United States, from trading with France and her allies.
 Many Americans believed Britain’s measures were an attempt to re-impose colonial status on them.

 After all the diplomatic issues with Great Britain, from preventing trade to impressing sailors, the United States declared war on Great Britain on June 18, 1812.

 The U.S. Army, consisting of fewer than 12,000 men, was not nearly enough to achieve Madison’s goals.
-Congress authorized the expansion of the army to 35,000 men; however, the service was voluntary, offered poor pay, and there were few trained and experienced officers.
+Congress authorized the expansion of the army to 35,000 men; however, the service was voluntary, offered poor pay, and few trained and experienced officers.
 Britain exploited these weaknesses, blockading only southern ports for much of the war and encouraging smuggling.

 Numerous battles and skirmishes would be fought over the next two years while the United States suffered critically without proper leadership.
 This un-preparedness eventually drove United States Secretary of War William Eustis from office in January 1813, though military and civilian leadership remained a critical American weakness until 1814.

 When the government turned to building warships on the Great Lakes, things began to improve.
-Recruiting some 3,000 men, 11 warships were built on Lake Ontario and in 1813, the Americans won control of Lake Erie and cut off British and Native American forces in the west from their supply base.
+Recruiting some 3,000 men, 11 warships were built on Lake Ontario, and in 1813, the Americans won control of Lake Erie and cut off British and Native American forces in the west from their supply base.
 On October 5, 1813, the Americans attacked and won a victory over the British and Native Americans at the Battle of the Thames in Ontario, Canada.
-During the battle, Shawnee Chief Tecumseh was killed and his Indian coalition disintegrated.
+During the battle, Shawnee Chief Tecumseh was killed, and his Indian coalition disintegrated.

-The British raided the coast at will with several successful attacks on the eastern ports and cities, including the burning of the White House, the Capitol, the Navy Yard, and other public buildings, in the “Burning of Washington.”
+The British raided the coast with several successful attacks on the eastern ports and cities, including the burning of the White House, the Capitol, the Navy Yard, and other public buildings, in the “Burning of Washington.”
 Britain’s success in Washington led them to levy “contributions” on bayside towns in return for not burning them to the ground.
 It also resulted in U.S. Secretary of War John Armstrong being dismissed.